+6.5.3.2.1 EPS Procedure For Authentication/Authorization

 The procedure for UAV Authentication and Authorization by USS in the EPS case is depicted in Figure 6.5.3-2.

+In this procedure, both the scenario of single PDN connection for both UAV-USS/UTM communication and C2, and the sxcenario of separate PDN connection for UAV-USS/UTM communications and C2 are shown.
+In this solution, the attach procedure succeeds and a PDN connection is established for at least UAV-USS/UTM communication only if the UUAA succeeds.

+The option where the UUAA and the authorization of UAV and networked UAV-C pairing are performed via an EAP mechanisms using NAS transport and PCO extensions is possible but not depicted in the picture.

-Figure 6.5.3-2: Procedure for UAV Authentication and Authorization with USS/UTM in EPS.
+Figure 6.5.3.2.1-1: Procedure for UAV Authentication and Authorization with USS/UTM in EPS.

 1. [Outside the scope of 3GPP] A registration is performed for the UAV by the UAS operator.
-The USS is informed of the UAV being registered (procedure out of scope of 3GPP, details defined outside 3GPP).
-Details may change depending on the USS and CAA.
+The USS/UTM is informed of the UAV being registered (procedure out of scope of 3GPP, details defined outside 3GPP).
+Details may change depending on the USS/UTM and CAA.
 UAV is assigned a CAA-level UAV ID.
 The procedure can be carried out over 3GPP user plane connectivity.

-NOTE 1: It is assumed that the UAV and/or the CAA-level ID can be resolved to an address of the USS serving the UAV (e.g. DNS lookup, or other resolution mechanisms defined outside 3GPP, as in the case of the ASTM standard).
+NOTE 1: It is assumed that the UAV and/or the CAA-level ID can be resolved to an address of the USS/UTM serving the UAV (e.g. DNS lookup, or other resolution mechanisms defined outside 3GPP, as in the case of the ASTM standard).

-2. [Outside the scope of 3GPP] [Optional] UAS operator requests a flight path authorization/registration for flight for a UAV with USS (procedure is out of scope of 3GPP).
+2. [Outside the scope of 3GPP] [Optional] UAS operator requests a flight path authorization/registration for flight for a UAV with USS/UTM (procedure is out of scope of 3GPP).
 UAS operator provides CAA-level UAV ID and e.g. flight Information, altitude, time of flight.
 Details change depending on USS and CAA.
-UTM/USS optionally assigned a Flight Authorization ID for the authorized flight.
+USS/UTM optionally assigned a Flight Authorization ID for the authorized flight.
 The format of the Flight Authorization ID is defined outside 3GPP.
 This step may be performed offline or via 3GPP user plane connectivity.
 The request for flight path authorization may be also carried out in step 3 via PCO.

-NOTE 2: It is assumed that the Flight Authorization ID contains information that can be resolved to an address of the USS serving the UAV (e.g. DNS lookup, or other resolution mechanisms defined outside 3GPP, as in the case of the ASTM standard).
+NOTE 2: It is assumed that the Flight Authorization ID contains information that can be resolved to an address of the USS/UTM serving the UAV (e.g. DNS lookup, or other resolution mechanisms defined outside 3GPP, as in the case of the ASTM standard).

 3. The UAV sends an Attach Request to the MME.
 In EPS, Protocol Configuration Options (PCO) in the ESM message container are used to transfer parameters between the UE and the PDN GW, and sent transparently through the MME and the Serving GW.
-The PCO is extended to enable the UAV to insert the CAA-Level UAV ID, the Flight Authorization ID (if available), and the Aviation Connectivity Payload containing the information for flight path authorization/registration for flight operation and for the authorization of UAV and UAV controller pairing (the information exchanged between UAV and USS/UTM for authorization for pairing UAV controller and UAV can refer to clause 6.5.3.1).
+The PCO is extended to enable the UAV to insert the CAA-Level UAV ID, the Flight Authorization ID (if available), and the Aviation Connectivity Payload containing the information for flight path authorization/registration for flight operation and for the authorization of UAV and networked UAV controller pairing (the information exchanged between UAV and USS/UTM for authorization for pairing of the networked UAV controller and UAV can refer to clause 6.5.3.1).
+The UAV in the UUAA procedure uses credentials obtained by the UAV during registration with the USS/UTM.
+The UAV may include the USS/UTM address information (see 6.5.2.3).

-Editor's note: Depending on the exact format of the CAA-Level UAV ID the UE may not need to include this identifier in PCO in the ESM message container.

 4. Primary authentication/authorization is performed as specified in TS 23.401 [10] clause 5.3.2.1.

-5. The MME determines the UAV has an aerial subscription and selects the Default APN for connectivity with the USS.
+5. The MME determines the UAV has an aerial subscription and selects the Default APN for connectivity with the USS/UTM.